 The data above reflects statistics provided from law enforcement agencies related to crimes that occurred on the University's Clery Geography.
+Certain law enforcement agencies did not comply with the University's request for crime statistics.

 ANNUAL FIRE SAFETY REPORT